nipreps/fmripost-aroma/docs/spaces.rst

 Defining standard and nonstandard spaces where data will be resampled
 =====================================================================
-The command line interface of *fMRIPrep* allows resampling the preprocessed data onto other output spaces.
+The command line interface of *fMRIPost-AROMA* allows resampling the preprocessed data onto other output spaces.
 That is achieved using the ``--output-spaces`` argument, where standard and nonstandard spaces can be inserted.

 .. important::
-   *fMRIPrep* will reduce the amount of output spaces to just spaces listed in ``--output-spaces``, even if other options require resampling the preprocessed data into intermediary spaces.
+   *fMRIPost-AROMA* will reduce the amount of output spaces to just spaces listed in ``--output-spaces``, even if other options require resampling the preprocessed data into intermediary spaces.